AgaZgo/west_nile_virus_prediction/README.md

 # West Nile Virus prediction

-Machine Learning project for predicting West Nile Virus outbreaks from imbalanced data.
+Machine Learning project for predicting West Nile Virus outbreaks.

 The aim of the project is to build virus presence predictor for mosquitos caught in Chicago and investigate possible benefits of various feature engineering methods on model's performance.

 ## Dataset
-[Dataset](https://www.kaggle.com/competitions/predict-west-nile-virus/data) used in this project comes from Kaggle competition "West Nile VirusPrediction".
+[Dataset](https://www.kaggle.com/competitions/predict-west-nile-virus/data) used in this project comes from Kaggle competition "West Nile Virus Prediction".

 ## Metrics and evaluation
 Since the data are imbalanced, area under the ROC curve (AUC ROC) is used as evaluation metric.